heethar/Conky-Configs/README.md

 `Terminal=false`
 `Hidden=false`

-Make another .desktop file for weather-pull.sh in the same directory.
+Make another .desktop file for weather-pull.sh in the same directory using the same parameters, only change `Exec=` from `start-conky.sh` to `weather-pull.sh`.
 You can change the name and comment to whatever you desire.

 Here is a link to Conky variables: http://conky.sourceforge.net/variables.html